 Did you know?
 Romania ranks 1st among European countries in terms of the amount of children that are abandoned to orphanages or institutions each year.

 Volunteering in Orphanages in Romania

 Over the years, our volunteers have worked with children at orphanages and residential care homes in Romania.
 They have done incredible work at these placements, improving living conditions there and creating opportunities for children by supporting their education and care.
 However, we have decided to move our focus away from orphanages and homes toward community and family-based care.
 This is because we believe stable family environments are best for the children we work with.
 Read more about orphanage volunteering and our position on it.

 This means that instead of volunteering in orphanages in Romania, volunteers will work in placements like day care centres, kindergartens and schools, or support groups for the elderly and mothers and babies.
 This will help Projects Abroad build stronger relationships with local communities and – most importantly – help families stay together and flourish.

 The Care Project in Romania is available for less than a month if you don't have time to join us for a month or more.
 This project has been selected by our local colleagues as being suitable for shorter durations for both the host community and the volunteer.
 Although you will gain valuable cultural insight and work intensely within the local community please be aware that you may not be able to make the same impact as someone participating for a longer period.

-If you have qualifications or experience in this field then we can make use of your skills volunteering abroad as a professional in Romania.
 If you are a high school student and first-time traveler you may want to consider our High School Special programs in Romania.

 Volunteers seeking a different cultural experience have the option of participating on a more unique project for one week at the end of their project.
 For more information, please visit the Classical & Medieval Archaeology in Romania page.
 Our Combinations Page explains how you can combine not only projects, but also destinations.